sethvan/seth_ql/README.md

    `$ git clone https://github.com/sethvan/seth_ql.git                                      `

    Select and build either Debug or Release for shared or static libraries using the corresponding
-   preset from the _CMakePresets.json_ file in project directory:
+   preset from the _CMakePresets.json_ file in project directory.
+Debug shared lib version example :
    `$ cmake --preset debug-linux                                                            `
    `$ cmake --build --preset debug-linux                                                    `

-   If CMake is unable to find _'libmysqlclient.so'_ or _'mysql.h'_ on your machine, then add
+   If CMake is unable to find _libmysqlclient.so_ or _mysql.h_ on your machine, then add
    your machine´s paths for them to the _PATHS_ at the end of the _find_library()_ and _find_path()_
    functions in the top-level directory´s _CMakeLists.txt_ file.

    To install first _cd_ into the folder where your chosen preset built the library.
-   For the debug version it will be in _'build/debug-linux'_.
+   For the debug shared library version it would for example be in _build/debug-linux_.
    `$ cd build/debug-linux                                                                  `

    Install using CMake install command.
-Default path for install on linux is _'/usr/local/'_,
+Default path for install on linux is _/usr/local/_,
    if you want it installed to a different path run command as so:
    `$ cmake --install . --prefix /path/to/custom/prefix                                     `
    Otherwise install to default path:
    `$ cmake --install .                                                                     `

-   Ensure that the paths to the different include directories for _'seth_ql.h'_ and _'mysql.h'_can be
+   Ensure that the paths to the different include directories for _seth_ql.h_ and _mysql.h_can be
    found in your system´s **CPLUS_INCLUDE_PATH** variable.
 Otherwise add the following line to
-   your _'~/.bashrc'_ for the missing path:
+   your _~/.bashrc_ for the missing path:
    `export CPLUS_INCLUDE_PATH=/path/to/include:$CPLUS_INCLUDE_PATH                          `

-   As well ensure that the paths to the different lib directories for _'seth_ql.so'_ and _'libmysqlclient.so'_
+   As well ensure that the paths to the different lib directories for _seth_ql.so_ and _libmysqlclient.so_
    can be found in your system´s **LD_LIBRARY_PATH** variable.
 Otherwise add the following line to
-   your _'~/.bashrc'_ for the missing path:
+   your _~/.bashrc_ for the missing path:
    `export LD_LIBRARY_PATH=/path/to/lib:$LD_LIBRARY_PATH                                    `

 * ### Windows with Visual Studio